The Bankrate promise

 How to ask for a mortgage forbearance

 To request a mortgage forbearance, contact your lender or whoever services your mortgage payments as soon as possible.
-Typically, you’d need to provide documentation proving that you’re experiencing financial difficulty.
-Under the CARES Act, you don’t have to, but you may be required to make a written or oral statement that you’re experiencing hardship.
+Typically, you’ll need to provide documentation proving that you’re experiencing financial difficulty.

 In any case, you’ll need information such as your most recent mortgage statement, an estimate of your monthly expenses and your current monthly income.
 It’s best to have documents such as pay stubs, medical bills or a layoff notice handy in case you need to provide proof when you request a forbearance or extend an existing forbearance period.